starbugs/icedcoffee/README.md

 1. Download the code from github

-2. Run the 'install-templates.sh' script
+2. Open icedcoffee.xcworkspace using Xcode 4.2+

-3. Open Xcode -> New -> New Project -> IcedCoffee
+3. Run the tests and have fun!

 Main Features